Microsoft/IntuneDocs.pt-pt/intune/conditional-access-exchange-monitor.md

 ---
-title: Monitorizar o acesso condicional do Exchange no Microsoft Intune
+title: Monitorizar o acesso condicional do Exchange no Microsoft Intune | Microsoft Intune
-titlesuffix: ''
 description: Monitorize a conformidade do acesso condicional do Exchange Online e no Exchange no local através do portal do Azure no Intune.
 keywords: ''
 author: brenduns